Gov. Greg Abbott makes Texas mass shooting about immigration. That's despicable.

 How did Oropeza get the firearms if he had no legal documents?
 Abbott doesn’t care about that or about the lives he cut short — obviously.

-Elvia Díaz is editorial page editor for The Arizona Republic and azcentral.
-Reach her at elvia.diaz@arizonarepublic.com.
-Follow her on Twitter, @elviadiaz1.
+Email Elvia Díaz, editorial page editor for The Arizona Republic and azcentral, at elvia.diaz@arizonarepublic.com.

 This article originally appeared on Arizona Republic: Abbott should focus on Texas shooting victims, not immigration status